 Whether you’re a newly minted entrepreneur or you’ve been grinding away for years, hiring a brand strategist or specialist is something we will all consider doing at some point in our journey.
 Because the truth is, even with all of the internet’s goodies to help run our businesses – from blogs and resources to tips and tricks – reverse engineering can only take us so far.
-When you hire a specialist, you’re not just hiring them for their Photoshop skills.
-You also hire them for their ridiculously good taste, creative knowledge, and ability to solve your problem.
+When you hire a specialist, you’re not just hiring them for their design eye.
+You also hire them for their ridiculously good taste and judgement, creative knowledge, and ability to solve your problem.

 - Topic overwhelm – if something seemed easy enough at first but then turned into a black hole of strategy and nuances

 - Learning a new skill or project that took more time and energy than I could afford – if I could be spending the time it was taking me to learn how to do something on things that had higher priority for my business

 - My own results were just okay – if I had any kind of inkling that I would want to re-do something later down the road (aka backtrack and spend more money).
 This took longer for me to learn because I had to be honest with myself.
 In the beginning, I definitely felt way more proud of implementing a new skill I had learned…despite getting no results!

 While the journey of running your own brand or business comes with making a fair share of trial-and-error mistakes, there are certain things you want to consider getting right from the very beginning – like establishing a strong brand.
 Here’s a list of the most common concerns and objections I hear from business owners who are considering hiring a brand strategist to take their business to the next level.
 If you are at this point in your business journey and this has crossed your mind before, read on.

 Why should I budget for this?